cristian-bonalumi-disc/demo_runbook/README.md

 # demo_runbook
-some powershelgl scripts for demo purposes
+some powershell scripts for demo purposes